-- Unsafe driving.
-Troubles with driving can also be seen.
+Troubles with driving in seniors can also be a symptom of dementia.
 Your loved one may get lost while driving in a familiar area.
 You might also notice that they are running stop signs.
-Sometimes you will see new dings and scratches on their car.

 An Early Signs of Dementia and Alzheimer’s Checklist

 Noticing potential signs of dementia or Alzheimer’s in a loved one can be stressful.
 It can help to write down what you see so that you can reference it later when talking to a health professional.
 Writing down what is normal for your loved one can also help you notice what might simply be normal signs of aging.
 Download our checklist so you can keep track of the changes see.